 I would like to swap from the Marathon to the 10K.
 Can I do this?

 Yes.
-The deadline for transfers is midnight on 18th March (to be confirmed).
+The deadline for transfers is midnight on Monday 18th March.
 Transfers on the day will not be permitted, as running using somebody else’s race number will invalidate insurance.
 This well result in disqualification from the race.

 I would like to withdraw from the race.
 Can I transfer my space to another runner?

 Yes.
-The transfer deadline is midnight on 18th March (to be confirmed).
+The transfer deadline is midnight on Monday 18th March.